 Can I refuse my employees’ holiday requests?

-An employer can refuse permission for a holiday as long as they give notice which is at least as long as the holiday requested.
+An employer can refuse or cancel permission for a holiday as long as they give notice which is at least as long as the holiday requested.
 So to refuse a request for a week's leave, you would have to tell your employee a week in advance.

 If you don’t want staff on holiday at particularly busy times for the firm, you can stipulate these dates in their contracts of employment.
 However, you can only do this if it doesn’t effectively prevent them from taking holiday at all.

 If a worker states that they would like to take leave for a religious holiday (and this is rejected) you must be able to justify your decision by giving reasons.
 These reasons must be based upon the operational needs of the employer, rather than based upon any less favourable treatment of a religious worker, otherwise this could amount to religious discrimination.

 It will always help you to have a clear policy concerning the timing of holidays and how requests are processed.
 Ultimately, holidays are to be taken at the discretion of the employer, so if you can justify your decision, then there should be no issue with denying a worker leave during a religious holiday.

 Can I ask a worker to take certain specific days as holiday?